CyberLink PhotoDirector

 Summary

-CyberLink PhotoDirector is relatively unknown to many in the photo editing world, but I was pleasantly surprised by how capable it functions as an editor.
-It provides an excellent range of editing tools, although its project-based library organization system and layer-based editing could definitely be improved upon.
+CyberLink PhotoDirector is relatively unknown to many in the photo editing world, but it has come a long way lately, and I am pleasantly surprised by how capable it is as an editor in the most recent version.
+It provides an excellent set of manual editing tools and a range of modern automatic “AI-powered” tools, although some of these automatic tools need work, and its masking tools and layer-based editing can be a bit slow, even on a powerful computer.

-The program is aimed squarely at the casual and enthusiast markets, and for the most part, it does an acceptable job of fulfilling the needs of that user base.
-It’s not marketed toward the professionals with good reason as it lacks a number of features that many professionals require for image editing work, but it also provides more user-friendly tools and options than higher-end software.
+The app is aimed squarely at the casual and enthusiast markets, and it does a great job at both fun, casual edits and precise non-destructive adjustments.
+It’s not really marketed toward the professional sector as it lacks some features that many pro editors require for image editing work, but it also provides more automatic tools and user-friendly options than high-end software.

 Is PhotoDirector safe?

-PhotoDirector is perfectly safe to use, and both the installer and the installed files themselves pass checks by Malwarebytes AntiMalware and Windows Defender.
+Yes, PhotoDirector is perfectly safe to use, and both the installer and the installed app files themselves pass checks by Malwarebytes AntiMalware and Windows Defender.

 Is PhotoDirector free?